dini-ag-kim/avram/specification.md

 The indicator MAY further contain:

 * key `url` with an URL link to documentation
+* key `description` with additional description of the indicator
 * key `codes` with a [codelist]
 * key `deprecated-codes` with a [codelist] of deprecated codes